 The Commission will seek to confirm eligibility of applicants for the program, requesting confirmation of Aboriginal and/or Torres Strait Islander heritage in accordance with the tiered approach outlined within the Indigenous Recruitment Guide.

-The Commission also provides guidance and support for participating agencies throughout the program; with additional services and initiatives also available under the MOU.
+The Commission also provides guidance and support for participating agencies throughout the pathway processes.

-The role of participating agencies is to allocate and fill graduate vacancies using the merit pool from the program.
-Agencies also participate in the delivery of the program through various activities.
+The role of participating agencies is to allocate and fill graduate vacancies using the merit pool from the pathway.
+Agencies also participate in the delivery of the pathway through various activities.
 Key responsibilities of participating agencies include:

 - Allocating a number of ongoing vacancies within the agency’s graduate development program

 - Participating in recruitment events and activities

 - Reviewing assessment reports and making offers of employment to suitable candidates